cturelstor6601/newrepo/README.md

-After the end of World War II, automobile manufacturers resumed civilian production and introduced new models designed to meet post-war demand for personal transportation.
+The Pontiac Streamliner, introduced in 1942 but produced after World War II, featured streamlined styling and was one of the first cars to offer an automatic transmission as an option.